Can pets eat Rose?

 Description

-Rose refers to ornamental flowering shrubs in the genus Rosa, commonly grown in gardens, bouquets, and landscape beds.
-Pet exposure usually comes from petals, leaves, stems, and fallen flowers rather than intentional feeding.
-Plain rose petals are generally considered non-toxic, but roses are not a needed pet food.
+Rose refers to ornamental flowering shrubs in the genus Rosa, grown in gardens, bouquets, and landscape beds.
+Plain rose petals are generally considered non-toxic.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.